Henry-Santa/Jerry-Sniper/readme.md

 # Jerry Sniper

-Jerry Sniper is a powerful tool for managing and optimizing your online marketplace listings.
-It helps you track prices, set target prices, calculate profits, and more, enabling you to make informed decisions and maximize your earnings.
+Jerry Sniper is a powerful tool for flipping auction BIN -> BIN on Hypixel Skyblock.
+Its simple and easy to use.
+Enjoy an intuitive flipping UI that is not overwhelming or filled with distractions.

 ## Features